 The Hawaii State Foundation on Culture and the Arts

-The HSFCA sponsors programs such as
+The HSFCA sponsors several

 Art Bento Program that brings artists into the schools and allows students to visit the Hawaii State Art Museum as part of an excursion.
 The HSFCA also generously supports the Scholastic Art Awards for secondary students, the Hawaii Convention Center Student Art Exhibition for elementary students, and the Poetry Out Loud competition.